Made in Preston

 Surrounding Area

 In the surrounding area is lush and green farmland, such as the Ribble Valley, West Lancashire Plain and the Fylde, where as a bonus tasty creamy or crumbly Lancashire Cheese is made.
 The surrounding villages have their own story.
-This farmlife continued while from around 1800 to 1880 Preston grew from an agriculturally based economy of about 10,000 people into an industrial town of over 100,000 people, mainly based on cotton.
+This farmlife continued while from around 1800 to 1880 Preston grew from an agriculturally based economy of about 10,000 people into an industrial town of over 100,000 people, mainly based on cotton but also on engineering..

 Manufacturing History & Employment

 Employment has certainly changed as with most places in the UK.
 A lot of government jobs with the Lancashire County Hall, City Council, Education such as the University of Central Lancashire and the large hospital.
 In surrounding areas the Premium Bond office is in Blackpool, Land Registry near Lytham.
-Call centre work with Carphone Warehouse recently opening a large, 800 employee office to complement existing ones related to mail order and travel, Netflights.
+Call centre work with Carphone Warehouse opening a large, 800 employee office to complement existing ones related to mail order and travel, Netflights.
 Engineering companies - BAE SYSTEMS aircraft design and manufacture and Paccar Trucks assembly are major employers in the area.
 BAXI heating started in Bamber Bridge, 140yrs ago, just south and still has a factory there.
 Beech's chocolates have been made for 90 years.
+Liquid Plastics is prominent from the main road.

 Football & Sport

-The main local football team, Preston North End, is currently in League 1 and has a long history of achievement including being a founding member of the football league, double winners and twice cup-winners.
+The main local football team, Preston North End, is currently in The Championship and has a long history of achievement including being a founding member of the football league, double winners and twice cup-winners.

 Preston Grasshoppers Rugby Union Football Club is the main rugby team.

 The famous Dick Kerrs ladies football team was also from Preston.
 There are dozens of minor football and cricket teams filling a close typed page of results in the local paper.
-Within 30 miles is the best football in Europe - Man U, Liverpool, Man C, Everton, Bolton, Blackburn, Wigan, Blackpool.
-With Burnley in the Championship.
+Within 30 miles is the best football in Europe - Man U, Liverpool, Man C, Everton, Burnley.
+Bolton, Blackburn, Wigan, Blackpool, Fleetwood.
 There are several sports facilities.

 Transport Links & Regional Attractions